 This pathway can already be over-activated in your body if you suffer from chronic inflammation or some other low immune system issues.

 The primary symptom of a weak immune system is susceptibility to infection.
 A person with a weak immune system is more likely to get infections more often than most others.
 Some of these conditions may cause your immune system to function below average.

-Now that we’ve gone through the basics, let’s learn about 12 essential micronutrients & foods, as well as 7 best immune boosting supplements.
+Now that we’ve gone through the basics, let’s learn about 12 essential micronutrients & foods, as well as the 7 best immune-boosting supplements.